ritchy/BytePass/README.md

 <img src="images/bytepass-home-page-dark.png" width="250" height="580"/> -> <img src="images/bytepass-results-list-view-dark.png" width="235" /> ->  <img src="images/bytepass-account-detailed-view-dark.png" border="1" width="235" />

+## Getting Started with Development

+After cloning this repo, you'll want to set up integration with Google Drive so that the 'sync' button works.

 Currently using swift-google-drive-client to integrate with GoogleDrive, but working on alternative approaches as well.
 For existing